 Clinical scientists in molecular pathology deliver a timely, caring and effective diagnostic laboratory and clinical service to patients.
 Through a programme of Higher Specialist Scientist Training (HSST) reflecting the standards of training undertaken by doctors to train as consultants, selected clinical scientists will bring high-level scientific and clinical leadership as Consultant Clinical Scientists.
-In conjunction with medical colleagues in microbiology, virology and infectious diseases and with other professionals, they will challenge the evidence of existing practice, innovate and introduce new investigations and treatments and build the evidence for change through ethical and appropriate clinical research to influence practice in the workplace and nationally.
+In conjunction with medical colleagues in haematology and histopathology, as well as other professionals, they will challenge the evidence of existing practice, innovate and introduce new investigations and treatments and build the evidence for change through ethical and appropriate clinical research to influence practice in the workplace and nationally.